How to Buy Google Advertising

 Book in a free 30 minute strategy session

 Picture this: it’s a hot summer day when your air conditioning unit suddenly breaks.
 What’s the first thing you do?
 Well, you probably have a look at it and try to figure out what went wrong and how you can fix it.
-But, once you realize that you know nothing about AC units, you probably pick up your phone and look for an HVAC repair service in your area.
+But, once you realise that you know nothing about AC units, you probably pick up your phone and look for an HVAC repair service in your area.

 Google has become the main source of answer for people worldwide.
 No matter how bizarre, embarrassing or inch your question is, a simple Google search will help you find the answer and possible solutions to your problems.